denysaw/BitIslands/README.md

 The task is to count all white pixel (1) islands on that map.
 Parts of island (1-bits) should be connected to each other by sides, means vertically and horizontally, but not diagonally.
-So this matrix:
+So for this matrix:
 ```
 1 0 1
 1 0 0
 1 1 1
 ```
-Expected output is:
+expected output is:
 ```
 2
 ```
-Because this matrix has just 2 white pixel islands.
+Because the matrix has just 2 white pixel islands.
 But script should successfully work with matrix of any dimension.

 ## Requirements